Marketing an Inferior Product

 How can the lower-level company compete?

 By Brian Law.
-Read about Brian on our Meet Our Staff page or visit on Google+.
+Read about Brian on our Meet Our Staff page.

 - Watch what others are doing in the marketplace and react accordingly.
 This doesn’t mean you should copy what they are doing — but you might be able to learn from their decisions.
 Are there market segments they are choosing to overlook?
 Are they emphasizing a benefit that your product also can call a strength?